guilegarcia/WProdutive/README.md

 # WProdutive
-"Wprodutive" is a Personal Productivity system, a versatile solution to organize and prioritize personal and professional tasks.
-Developed using Python 2.7 and Django 1.8, it blends backend efficiency with an intuitive interface, adhering to web usability standards and integrating the elegance and responsiveness of Bootstrap 3.
+"Wprodutive" is a Personal Productivity system, a versatile solution for organizing and prioritizing personal and professional tasks.
+Developed with a focus on interface efficiency and intuitiveness, the system adheres to web usability standards, resulting in an elegant and responsive experience.

-Inspired by GTD and the Triad approach, this system provides a dependable way to approach tasks with method and confidence.
-Attain the balance between work and personal life, experiencing a new form of productivity.
-Transform the way you handle tasks and commitments with the effectiveness and style of our Personal Productivity system.
+Inspired by GTD and the Triad approach, this system offers a dependable approach to handling tasks methodically and confidently.
+Attain the balance between work and personal life by experiencing a new dimension of productivity.
+Transform the way you manage tasks and commitments, embracing the effectiveness and style of our Personal Productivity system.

+## Technologies Used:
+Python 2.7
+Django 1.8
+Django REST framework
+Angular
+Bootstrap 3